Vulnerability and Growth

 The growth of the tree, then, requires that it make itself vulnerable.
 During the growing season its skin is easily damaged.
 Animals and bugs and humans can break it easily.

-Growth requires vulnerability.
-For a tree, or for a person, it is the same.
+Growth always requires vulnerability.
+For a tree, or for a person.
 In order to let the life-giving, growth-making stuff pass through us, we have to open ourselves up to hurt.
 We have to soften our skin.

 It’s scary to look at the stuff in ourselves we don’t want to look at.
 It’s risky to let a new person in.
 It’s costly to change habits.
 It’s frightening to expose long-held beliefs to undeniable new truths.
 But these are the things that help us grow.
 There is no other way.